 That being said, on our Roof Build & Price page, we let homeowners pick out the features of their roof and get a rough ballpark estimate for what their roof will cost!

 As you can see in this photo below, the amount of square (roughly estimated) per type of home is as follows:

-Typically the following square is required (on average) for each of the following types of homes:
+The following averages are common for each of the following types of homes:

 - Townhome: 10-12 roofing square

-- Extra Large or Hip Roof: 40 square
+- Extra Large or Hip Roof: 35-40 or more square

-The type of shingle you select for your new roof matters in more way than just price.
+The type of shingle you select for your new roof matters in more ways than just price.

 For starters, the shingle warranty, the quality of the singles you select, and what type you ultimately choose all have features that can make them better (or worse) than another asphalt shingle.